 - Readability is top priority

 - Check any fonts or (minimal!) color usage on your resume to make sure everything’s extremely easy to read.
-Recruiters need to be able to skim your resume quickly, and you want to come across as professional and polished.
+Recruiters need to be able to skim your resume quickly, and you want to look as professional and polished as you do in the courtroom.

 - Leverage your cover letter

 - Your cover letter is the ideal place for you to give some more detailed examples and background for your qualifications, and you don’t want to repeat any resume points . . .
-So if you’re struggling to stay under one page, save extra achievements for the cover letter!
+So if you’re struggling to stay under one page, save extra settlement stories for the cover letter!

 - Vary your context

 - Context is a great way to add some variety to your resume’s experience section.
-Give just a small bit of background for why you achieved what you did, and each improvement percentage and dollar saved will look way nicer.
+Give just a small bit of background for why you achieved what you did: Each improvement percentage and dollar saved will look way nicer beside a collection strategy or surpassed billing goal.

 Customizing your resume for each job application is a great way to catch a recruiter’s eye.
-If you revisit the job description and reflect key phrases, vision statements, or buzzwords in your resume, you’ll be way more memorable.
+If you revisit the job description and reflect key phrases or vision statements in your resume (think “civil rights” or “intellectual property”), you’ll be way more memorable.

 That depends on your individual qualifications.
-If your skills, education, and potential certification sections are full enough to warrant their own column, let them have it!
-Just make sure your experience gets some limelight, too.
+If your skills, Juris Doctorate, and potential certification sections are full enough to warrant their own column, let them have it!
+Just make sure your actual litigation experience gets some limelight, too.

 A great metric provides a measurement of your end results and how they left a positive impact.
-That could be the number of cases you resolved within an impressive time frame, savings in dollar amounts, or success rate percentages.
+That could be the number of cases you resolved within an impressive time frame, savings in dollar amounts, or case resolution success rates.